Preparing CentOS Server for Neutron

 ovs-vsctl add-br br-ext ovs-vsctl add-port br-ext eth2

 Example 2: DVR setup with a pair of NICs in a bond

-The following figure represents a DVR network setup with a pair of NICs in a bond.
+The following figure (Figure 3) represents a DVR network setup with a pair of NICs in a bond.

 In the DVR setup seen in figure 3 above, every host has external L3 connectivity.
 Here, we only have a pair of NICs in a bond.
 Therefore this OVS Bridge can only support one Flat (untagged) network, and as many VLAN-tagged networks as your networking infrastructure allows.
 There are multiple external networks that are VLAN-based, in addition to our tenant networks.

 Run the following commands to add an OVS bridge on all hosts.